heidelberg-hepml/skatr/README.md

 ```

 ## Basic usage
 This project uses [Hydra](https://hydra.cc/docs/intro/) to configure experiments.
-The default settings are given in `config/default.yaml` and each can be overridden via the command line.
+The default settings are given in `config/default.yaml` and various other configurations are stored in `config`.
+Hydra allows each parameter to be overridden via the command line.

 The script `main.py` is used to run experiments.
 Each experiment consists of training/evaluating a model as well as creating plots.
 For example, to run a regression experiment, simply use:
 ```